foundry-rs/foundry/cli/README.md

                                    - absolute path to file
-                                   - @tag, where $TAG is defined in environment variables --to-uint256             convert a number into uint256 hex string with 0x prefix --to-wei                 convert an ETH amount into wei 4byte                    Fetches function signatures given the selector from 4byte.directory 4byte-decode             Decodes transaction calldata by fetching the signature using 4byte.directory
+                                   - @tag, where $TAG is defined in environment variables --to-uint256             convert a number into uint256 hex string with 0x prefix --to-int256              convert a number into int256 hex string with 0x prefix --to-wei                 convert an ETH amount into wei 4byte                    Fetches function signatures given the selector from 4byte.directory 4byte-decode             Decodes transaction calldata by fetching the signature using 4byte.directory